ptupitsyn/ptupitsyn.github.io/_posts/2023-05-22-Dynamic-LINQ-With-Ignite.md

 ---

-![Apache Ignite and Dynamic LINQ](../images/ignite-dynamic-linq.png) Dynamically building database queries can be necessary for some use cases, such as UI-based filtering.
+![Apache Ignite and Dynamic LINQ](../images/ignite-dynamic-linq.png) Dynamically building database queries can be necessary for some use cases, such as UI-defined filtering.
-This can get challenging with LINQ-based frameworks such as EF Core and Ignite.NET.
+This can get challenging with LINQ frameworks like EF Core and Ignite.NET.

 # Use Case Example